Today's Bible Reading: Revelation 11

 The completion of the second woe (the sixth trumpet) opens the way for the final victory, but the judgment of God convinces only a few to give glory to God.
-Today's selected text gives us the theme statement of the book: "The kingdoms of the world have become the kingdom of our Lord and of his Christ, and he reigns forever."
+Today's selected text presents the theme statement of the book: "The kingdoms of the world have become the kingdom of our Lord and of his Christ, and he reigns forever."

 The book could close and the celebration could begin immediately were it not for John's command to prophesy again.
 The brief view into God's temple (11:19) may remind us of Chapters 4-5.
-Certainly it gives us orientation as we start down a road not unlike the road we have just traveled, a new road that advances the story a bit further.
+Certainly it gives us orientation as we start down a road not unlike the road we have just traveled, a new road that advances the story of God's actions in this world even further.

 Spend a few minutes today thinking about the journey we have completed thus far in the book of Revelation.
 Think about how God may want this story to change your life and pray about those things that come to mind.

 Dear God, help me see where and how you want me to change, and empower my life, I pray in Jesus' name, Amen.